Stocks Plunge 10% In Dow's Worst Day Since 1987

 Suryatapa Bhattacharya contributed to this article.

-Write to Caitlin Ostroff at caitlin.ostroff@wsj.com, Joanne Chiu at joanne.chiu@wsj.com and Caitlin McCabe at caitlin.mccabe@wsj.com
+Write to Caitlin McCabe at caitlin.mccabe@wsj.com, Caitlin Ostroff at caitlin.ostroff@wsj.com and Joanne Chiu at joanne.chiu@wsj.com